Compare Greymouth Car Rental Deals

 In 1896 the Brunner coal mine became the scene of one of New Zealand’s worst mining disasters, with an explosion killing a total of 65 workers.
-The decision was recently made to open the Brunner Mine up as a historic site and a tourist attraction, paying homage to the tragedy.
-Located in Stillwater, it’s just a 10 minute drive east and inland from Greymouth in your rental car.
+Today the Brunner Mine is both a historic site and a tourist attraction, paying homage to the tragedy.
+Located in Stillwater, it’s just a 10-minute drive east and inland from Greymouth in your rental car.
 It offers a glimpse into the past, the evolution of the site and the astounding stories of the people who toiled here once upon a time.

 Allow at least an hour to explore this area.
 The walk is about 2 km long in terms of distance, though you don’t need to cover the full length, and takes in the brickworks factory, old ovens, and remnants of tunnels.
 The northern and southern ends of the mine site are connected by an old suspension bridge, over the Grey River.